Edmonton (provincial electoral district): 1944

 This election was held under Hare Single Transferable Voting STV-PR system.

 1944 quota was 6306 (just more than one-sixth of the total valid ballots).
-Premier Manning got it in the first count, with 8,000 votes to spare.
+Premier Manning got quota in the first count, with 8,000 votes to spare.
 His surplus votes (enough on their own to elect another candidate) were spread among the other four SC candidates (according to the voter's next marked preference) so none of the other SC candidates received enough in the 2nd Count to take a seat right off.

 Page, running for the anti-SC Unity League, here identified as Independent, was in top five in the first count.
 The League, winding down, ran only one candidate and League votes were not spread around.
 He took enough votes in the first count to hold on to take a seat in later counts.

 Johnnie Caine, a WWII ace, running as an Independent, was personally popular but did not get quota in the first count and not having a party behind him, did not receive many of the other candidates' second preferences when they were dropped off.

-The first candidates to be eliminated were mostly Communists and CCF candidates, whose voters it seems gave their second preferences to their own, such as Roper who took a seat, and then eventually to Norman James, of the SC party.
+The first candidates to be eliminated were mostly Communists and CCF candidates, whose voters it seems gave their second preferences to their own, such as Roper who was re-elected to the seat he had won in the 1942 by-election, and then eventually to Norman James, of the SC party.
 James and William J. Williams were the last two standing when the field of candidates thinned out and they took seats even without achieving the quota.